linuxserver/docker-duckdns/README.md

 First, go to [duckdns site][duckurl], register your subdomain and retrieve your token
 Then run the docker create command above with your subdomain(s) and token
 It will update your IP with the DuckDNS service every 5 minutes

+If you'd like the output in a file, set the optional parameter LOG_FILE to true and map a volume for /config

 ## Info